Massage and Immunity

 *It is always important to consult your physician before receiving a massage.

 These are only a few of the health benefits of massage.
-If you’d like to learn more and boost your immune system to fend off this winter’s cold and flu, schedule a massage and talk to your therapist about immune boosting strategies.
+If you’d like to learn more and boost your immune system to fend off this winter’s cold and flu, and especially the coronavirus, schedule a massage and talk to your therapist about immune boosting strategies.

 Photo Credit: Jakob Owens/Unsplash